Cut CI queue time in GitHub Actions

 My concurrency groups are already per-ref but jobs still queue.
 Why?

-You're most likely hitting GitHub's account-level concurrent-jobs cap (20 on Free, 40 on Pro, 60 on Team, 500 on Enterprise).
+You're most likely hitting GitHub's account-level concurrent-jobs cap.
+As of this page's last update GitHub lists standard GitHub-hosted runner concurrency as plan-dependent (on the order of 20 concurrent jobs on Free, more on paid tiers), but these limits change, so check GitHub's official Actions limits page for current values.
 Once your in-flight jobs across every workflow exceed that ceiling, the rest wait for a free slot regardless of how your own concurrency: groups are scoped.
 That cap isn't a YAML setting, the fix is more available concurrency: a larger plan, or runners that don't serialize your jobs.
 See StarSling vs GitHub Actions.

 Why is measuring queue time from the job's created_at wrong?